isMandyCoding/Learn-to-code-javascript/README.md

 #### About the Instructors

-[Gavin Look](https://www.linkedin.com/in/gavinlook/) is a current Galvanize Web Development student.
-Graduating this week!

 [Sage Elliott](https://www.linkedin.com/in/sageelliott/) is a technology evangelist for Galvanize based in Seattle.
 Previously he worked as a Software and hardware engineer for startup around Seattle WA and Melbourne Fl.

 You can email him at [sage.elliott@galvanize.com](mailto:age.elliott@galvanize.com) or tweet [@sagecodes](https://twitter.com/sagecodes) for any further questions.